CIARRES/ESPSGrid/README.md

-# Smart Grid Co-Simulation Framework
+# ESPSGrid: Emulation-Simulation for Power Smart

-This framework provides a environment to simulate both the standard operation of a smart grid and various types of cyber-attacks targeting cyber-layer devices and protocols.
+ESPSGrid framework provides a environment to simulate both the standard operation of a smart grid and various types of cyber-attacks targeting cyber-layer devices and protocols.
 It enables the observation of their physical consequences, offering valuable insights into grid resilience and vulnerabilities.

 1. [Implementation Details](#implementation-details)
 2. [Launch the Default Model](#launch-the-default-model)